kimmymonassar/android-shell-cmd/README.md

 ### rclone
 `rclone ls remote:` - list files in root directory of remote drive called `remote`
-`rclone mount remote: /sdcard/rclone --daemon --allow-root --vfs-cache-mode writes` - mount remote: drive as a VFS, the second argument specifies the full path to an empty folder on the local filesystem that can be used as an entry point
+`rclone mount remote:/ rclone/ --daemon --allow-root` - mount remote: drive as a VFS, the second argument specifies the full path to an empty folder on the local filesystem that can be used as an entry point
 `rclone move source:path dest:path` - move files from source to dest, use `--progress` flag to show real time statistics`
 `rclone moveto source:path dest:path` - move single files from source to dest, also has support for progress flag